Bydgoszcz Cathedral: Partition period (1772-1920)

-The renovated temple was eventually re-opened in 1831 and re-consecrated.
-In addition, before 1875, a neo-gothic annex was erected on the spot of the former chapel of Saint Stephen.
+The renovated temple was eventually re-opened in 1831 and reconsecrated.
+In addition, before 1875, a neo-Gothic annex was erected on the spot of the former chapel of Saint Stephen.

 During the Partition period, the temple was the only parish church in the city where the religious and national feeling was still alive among the Poles, especially during the Kulturkampf period.

 Interwar period

-After the incorporation of Bydgoszcz into the Second Polish Republic territory in 1920, the parish was divided into five smaller ones, relieving the church of the too many number of faithfuls: in 1924 the parish covered 100 thousand people.
-From 1922 to 1926, church interiors were completely restored, on the initiative of the then parish priest, Father Tadeusz Skarbek-Malczewski:
+After the incorporation of Bydgoszcz into the Second Polish Republic's territory in 1920, the parish was divided into five smaller ones, relieving the church of many of the faithful, who had grown to too great a number for the one church: in 1924 the parish comprised 100 thousand people.
+From 1922 to 1926, the church interiors were completely restored, on the initiative of the then parish priest, Father Tadeusz Skarbek-Malczewski: